BeanGreen247/openbox-with-windows-snapping/README.md

 > add keyboard shortcuts for windows tiling

 ## BUGS I FOUND
-> ~~Opening more than 4 terminal emulators in one go, like running at the same time, causes openbox to crash and long the user out~~
+> ~~Opening more than 4 terminal emulators in one go, like running at the same time, causes openbox to crash and logs the user out~~
 >
-> Opening more than 8 terminal emulators in one go, like running at the same time, causes openbox to crash and long the user out
+> Opening more than 8 terminal emulators in one go, like running at the same time, causes openbox to crash and logs the user out

 ## NOTE